ibm-cloud-docs/containers/cs_storage_cos.md

        ```
        {: pre}

-     - If you completed the previous step, install with a limitation to specific Kubernetes secrets.
+     - If you completed the previous step, install with a limitation to specific Kubernetes secrets.</br>
        **Without Tiller**:
        ```
        cd ../..